gooddata/gooddata-ruby/CONTRIBUTING.md

 The VCR `record` mode can be set via `VCR_RECORD_MODE` environment variable.
 Set it to `all` to make a new recording.
 Please check the recorded payloads for possible sensitive data before submitting to github.

+#### PI test setup
+If you are so lucky and have acces to PI, you can run the test agains it ... there is guide in [confluence](https://confluence.intgdc.com/display/SCRUM/Running+Tests+on+PI)

 ## Static analysis
 We use [Pronto](https://github.com/prontolabs/pronto) to detect code smells using static analysis.
 Comments are automatically created on pull requests when code smells are found.